GraceRKimotho/aviation-project/README.md

-## Aviation Accidents Analysis
+## Aviation Business Analysis

 ### Overview

-The project aims to support the development of a new aviation business line by providing three business recommendations based on thorough data analysis.
-The objective is to identify the lowest-risk aircraft makes and models for the company to consider for its new aviation ventures.
+The aim of the project is to conduct analysis for a business looking to diversify its portfolio into the aviation industry.
+They are particularly interested in purchasing and operating airplanes for commercial and private enterprises.

+The dataset is from the National Transportation Safety Board that includes aviation accident data from 1962 to 2023 about civil aviation accidents and selected incidents in the United State International waters.

 The presented analysis focuses on key variables such as aircraft make and model, fatalities, time of accidents and accident locations.
 By addressing missing data, interpreting and visualizing the information, the analysis seeks to offer data-driven insights.